Hierarchical Planning with Latent World Models: Empirical Evaluation of Hierarchical Planning Across World Models

 \subsection{Push-T}

-We instantiate HWM on top of DINO-WM \citep{zhou2024dino} and evaluate it on the Push-T environment introduced by \citet{chi2025diffusion} and adapted by DINO-WM to a goal-conditioned setting.
-The task requires fine-grained control to push a T-shaped object to match a goal configuration sampled from a validation trajectory.
-To stress-test long-horizon planning, we consider extended-horizon settings with start–goal pairs separated by up to $d=75$ timesteps, exceeding the $d=25$ timesteps used in the original DINO-WM evaluation.
-All models are trained on the offline Push-T dataset released with DINO-WM (details in \cref{app:pusht_train}).
+We instantiate HWM on top of DINO-WM \citep{zhou2024dino} and evaluate it on goal-conditioned Push-T, where an agent must push a T-shaped object to a goal configuration sampled from a validation trajectory.
+To stress-test long-horizon planning, we evaluate start–goal pairs up to $d=75$ timesteps apart, versus $d=25$ evaluated in DINO-WM.
+Models are trained from the dataset released with DINO-WM.